 Ivory winked in our direction and smirked before turning and disappearing into the crowd.

 Still as a statue, Madam Gazis stood by as four Chascadian men marched forward with a body wrapped in a shroud.
-A lump formed in my throat as they lowered Grandpa Plaka into the grave.
+A lump formed in my throat when they lowered Grandpa Plaka into the grave.
 One of the men reached out and accepted the burial trunk from Madam Gazis and placed it alongside the body.

-I tried not to look at Madam Gazis who seemed relieved that she was no longer burdened with the weight of the trunk.
+I tried not to look at Madam Gazis who seemed relieved she was no longer burdened with the weight of the trunk.
 Her fists rested at her hips, the same way my Grandpa Plaka’s had when he observed something serious.

-Instead of covering the hole with dirt, another set of men followed, carrying a flat stone that was as wide and tall as the arm span and height of the largest of the men.
+Instead of covering the hole with dirt, another set of men followed, carrying a flat stone as wide and tall as the arm span and height of the largest of the men.
 On the stone was a painting of a man in a cloak playing a wind instrument, probably an ancient flute.
 Engraved on the stone, beneath the painting, was my grandfather’s name along with the inscription Healer and Singer of Time.

-With the stone set in place, two women stepped forward with a crown of laurel and rose gold.
+With the stone set in place, two women stepped forward carrying a crown of laurel and rose gold.
 Together, they bent forward and placed the crown at the foot of the stone.
 The smaller of the two women touched her lips to her fingertips and then pressed her hand to the crown.

 “A symbol of this man’s contributions as a healer,” she said.
 Her voice was somber and sweet.
 She stood and clasped her hands.
 “Since we were unable to mark the exact time and place of Basileios Plaka’s death, we commemorate him here where his body will remain and rest.”

 An icy chill trailed along my spine.
 If they were unable to figure out where and how he died, then how were they sure this was his body?
 And who delivered it to Chascadia?
-I wanted to ask Father what he thought of what the Chascadian woman had said, but one look at his grief-stricken face told me that now was not the best time.
+I wanted to ask Father what he thought of what the Chascadian woman had said, but one look at his grief-stricken face told me now was not the best time.

 Gently, Father squeezed my arm.
 “The last of your family to receive such a burial was your great-grandmother, Dara Plaka, a Remnant Transporter like your grandfather, mother, and you.”
 His voice was thick.